 - demand analysis and water use forecasts

-- supply analysis of new options (including sustainable yield)
+- supply analysis of options (including secure yield)

 - distribution analysis of new options

-- scenario development and comparison on a triple bottom line evaluation
+- scenario development and comparison on a triple bottom line basis

-Local water utilities are required to seek funding approval prior to the consultant being engaged.
-Funds will be paid at the completion of the first satisfactory IWCM Evaluation and/or IWCM Strategy.
+Local water utilities are required to seek funding approval prior to engaging a consultant.
+Funds will be paid at the completion of the first satisfactory 30-year IWCM Strategy.